Arhitector/base/README.md

 - there are included few useful plugins:
 	- bxslider (slider)
 	- scroll-pane (custom scroll)
+	- chosen (suctom select)
+	- tablesaw (script for responsive table)
 - the examples you may see in app/jade/example.jade
 - you may delete them from
-	- css: from app/css/less/all.less (//lib part)
+	- css: from app/css/lib/all.less (//lib part)
 	- js: from app/jade/source/footer.jade
-	- css files: app/css/less/lib/jquery.[plugin name].css
+	- css files: app/css/less/lib/[plugin name].css
-	- css files: app/js/jquery.[plugin name].js
+	- js files: app/js/[plugin name].js

 ##Important:
 - a markup language sass has two dependences, they are  Ruby and of course sass for Ruby itself.
 It's nesessary to install these dependences before using your platform